OpenEvalProject/evals/manuscripts/elife-00672/v1/manuscript.md

 Isopentenyl diphosphate (IPP, 1) and its isomer, dimethylallyl diphosphate (DMAPP, 2), are the five-carbon building blocks of all higher order isoprenoids.
 It is currently accepted that IPP is biosynthesized via one of two metabolic pathways: the mevalonate (MVA or sometimes MEV) pathway (Katsuki and Bloch, 1967; Lynen, 1967) or the 1-deoxy-D-xylulose 5-phosphate (DXP) pathway (also known as the 2-C-methyl-D-erythritol 4-phosphate, MEP, or Rohmer pathway) (Arigoni et al., 1997; Eisenreich et al., 1998; Rohmer, 1999).
 These two metabolic systems utilize non-homologous enzymes that evolved independently to produce the same 5-carbon end product, IPP (1).
 Typically, a given organism uses one pathway or the other (Lange et al., 2000).
 Eukarya appear to encode the classical MVA pathway (with some exceptions, see [Cassera et al., 2004]); plants additionally encode the DXP pathway that operates in the chloroplast.
 Most bacteria employ the DXP pathway with the exception of several phyla that contain full or partial MVA pathway genes (Bochar et al., 1999, Lombard and Moreira, 2011).

 While the domain Archaea and the bacterial class Chloroflexi do not encode gene homologs for the DXP pathway, nearly all of these species characterized genomically to date encode an incomplete classical MVA pathway.
 That is, many of these species lack identifiable genes encoding enzymes for one or both of the terminal steps of IPP biosynthesis through mevalonate.
 This observation is puzzling due to the essentiality of isoprenoid compounds in all organisms.
-Recent phylogenetic and experimental data suggest that Archaea (and probably also the Chloroflexi) encode an alternative MVA pathway, which bifurcates from the classical pathway following the phosphorylation of mevalonate to phosphomevalonate (MVAP, also known as mevalonate 5-phosphate,
+Recent phylogenetic and experimental data suggest that Archaea (and probably also the Chloroflexi) encode an alternative MVA pathway, which bifurcates from the classical pathway following the phosphorylation of mevalonate to phosphomevalonate (MVAP, also known as mevalonate 5-phosphate, 3) (Grochowski et al., 2006; Matsumi et al., 2010; Miziorko, 2010) (Figure 1).
+Following MVAP biosynthesis, the classical MVA pathway uses phosphomevalonate kinase (PMK) to phosphorylate MVAP (3) producing diphosphomevalonate (MVAPP, also known as mevalonate 5-diphosphate, 5).
+MVAPP then undergoes a phosphorylation-dependent decarboxylation catalyzed by mevalonate 5-diphosphate decarboxylase (MDD, also known as MDC or DPM-DC) producing the key five-carbon isoprenoid building block, IPP (1).

 ![Figure 1.](https://cdn.elifesciences.org/articles/00672/elife-00672-fig1-v1.jpg)

 **Figure 1.:** Both branches of the MVA pathway begin with acetyl-CoA (and acetoacetyl-CoA) and proceed through a series of enzymatic reactions involving 3-hydroxy-3-methylglutary-CoA Synthase (HMGS), 3-hydroxy-3-methylglutary-CoA Reductase (HMGR, the presumed early rate-limiting step), and mevalonate kinase (MVK) before branching.
 At the bifurcation, the canonical MVA pathway, highlighted by light blue arrows, guides MVAP (3) through an additional phosphorylation reaction followed by a phosphorylation-dependent decarboxylation carried out by phosphomevalonate kinase (PMK) and diphosphomevalonate decarboxylase (MDD), respectively.
 The alternative MVA pathway, highlighted with light brown arrows, hypothetically decarboxylates MVAP (3) prior to the phosphorylation reaction carried out by IPK but the former step has not been discovered until now (Grochowski et al., 2006).
 The enzymes MVK, PMK, MDD, and IPK all consume ATP during catalysis.
 All enzymes are shown in green type.
-Statins serve as inhibitors of HMGR as highlighted.DOI: http://dx.doi.org/10.7554/eLife.00672.003
+Statins serve as inhibitors of HMGR as highlighted.

 The alternative MVA pathway is posited to reverse these steps; decarboxylation of MVAP (3) followed by phosphorylation of isopentenyl phosphate (IP, 4) (Figure 1).
 The first step would require a currently undetected enzyme activity, MVAP decarboxylase (MPD).
 The final phosphorylation activity has been characterized in Archaea and is catalyzed by isopentenyl phosphate kinase (IPK), an ATP-dependent kinase that phosphorylates IP (4) forming IPP (1) (Figure 1).